Creating an Item Page

-Here's the real magic of an item: When an author adds a "Resistor" to a guide and specifies the item type as "Through-hole, 5Ω," the system automatically matches back to the "Through-hole, 5Ω" item, which has an e-commerce link to buy the product.
-The tag engine then automatically adds an e-commerce link on the guide.
+When an author adds a "Resistor" to a guide and specifies the item type as "Through-hole, 5Ω," the system will automatically match back to the "Through-hole, 5Ω" item, which has an e-commerce link to buy the product.
+The tag engine will then automatically add an e-commerce link on the guide.

 If you like, you can ignore types all together.
 Provide an e-commerce link with no type and it will be the default link used to purchase any resistor.

 The part number is the item's SKU or other identification number.
 This field is used for matching uploaded products on sites with complete e-commerce integration.

 The supplier is the name of the company that you source the item from.